webpchecker

 • gets you back inside your body, instead of following outside advice on the internet telling you what’s best for your body.

 • teaches you to slow down and notice the taste, texture and aroma of food.
 Why is this important?
-Because satisfaction is a critical piece to feeling “full” (aka “just” satisfied).
+Because bringing attention to your eating experiences is a key piece to feeling satisfied.

 • guides you to sense which foods make you feel your best, as every body is different.